redox-os/website/content/community.en.md

 ## [Fosstodon](https://fosstodon.org/@redox)

-Our alternative to Twitter, we post news and community threads.
+Our alternative to Twitter, where we post news and community threads.

 ## [Twitter](https://twitter.com/redox_os)